city41/breakouts/README.md

 * sound effects
 * hit detection
 * text rendering
-* tiled backgrounds

 ## Play the Breakouts

 All of the Breakouts are up and playable at this project's [website](http://jsbreakouts.org)

-### Turning on or off prerendering the background

-It's interesting to see an engine's support for tiles, so all the implementations can load the background via tiles.
-By default though, they load a prerendered background image for better performance.
-To turn on use of tiles, add `usetiles` to the URL, for example:

-* http://city41.github.com/breakouts/craftyjs/index.html   <---- will use a prerendered background
-* http://city41.github.com/breakouts/craftyjs/index.html?usetiles   <---- will create the background via individual tiles

-**NOTE:** A mobile device will always use the prerendered background, even if `usetiles` is set.
-Tiles on mobile devices tend to kill performance quite a bit

 ## Contribute